Engineering Division

 What is a Quiet Zone?

-A Quiet Zone is an FRA exemption to the requirement that trains sound their horn when approaching an at-grade railroad crossings.
+A Quiet Zone is an FRA exemption to the requirement that trains sound their horn when approaching an at-grade railroad crossing.
 Before a Quiet Zone can be established, stringent guidelines have to be followed.
-For example, to establish and maintain safety after eliminating the sounding of horns, communities have to implement federally required and approved safety measures, which may include raised curb traffic separators, improved signage as well as other safety improvements.
+For example, to establish and maintain safety after eliminating the sounding of horns, communities have to implement federally required and approved safety measures, which may include raised curb traffic separators, improved signage, as well as other safety improvements.

 train track image